openspace42/aenigma/README.md

 3. Entirely new DNS checks now part of dna.
 4. New DNS provider functionality [also part of dna] for automated DNS record configuration from the aforementioned DNS checks function.
 5. aenigma is now clusterizable in a simple and straightforward fashion.
 Every new instance installed is ready to clusterized in the future from now on.
 This is known as multi-master multi-server functionality.
-6. Removed reliance on EasyEngine and instead directly provision the wildcard LE cert and configure hostname website
+6. Removed reliance on EasyEngine and instead directly provision the wildcard LE cert, install nginx, and configure hostname website.

 ## Donate to keep the project running